TorchLean API

 Common boilerplate fragments #

-Emit a standard get_model_info method used by most TorchLean PyTorch demo modules.
+Emit a standard get_model_info method used by most TorchLean PyTorch example modules.

 Instances For